Compliance Quickstart

 • Regulator requesting records?
 Export the audit log (JSON) from the dashboard.
 For encrypted transcripts, use the Auditor tab with your Account Key.
 Both are self-service.

 • Suspect the audit trail was tampered with?
 Run chain verification from the dashboard.
 Any break in the hash chain will be flagged.
 A verified chain is mathematical proof of integrity.
+For formal audits, use the CLI (see below).

 Glossary